-We released our fifth fully blown instrumental album ‘The Cooker’ in April this year.
+We released our fifth fully blown instrumental album ‘The Cooker’ in April last year.
 It represents my most mature writing and arranging to that date.
 All the musicians are truly amazing on it!
 My intention is to keep on raising awareness of this record.
 So far we get a good response from US college radio station and I would like to expand on this.

 Perhaps play some gigs in some key towns like New York, Boston, Chicago and Minneapolis.

 We also have another album in stock called ‘Dr. Hypenstein‘ which is bass-fantastic…we are hoping to release the album in the fourth quarter of 2014.